-After leaving The Combine in September, I am now open to contract / freelance work or a permanent role in a young company with a great culture.
+I am available for contract / freelance work or a permanent role in a young company with a great culture.
+Need to know more?
+Here’s my resume.
 Contact Me: send me an email, connect on Linkedin, or use Calendly to arrange a meeting.

 What I believe